pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQueryResult.class/README.md

 	cursor close

+With cursor you are able access items as ClyBrowserItem instances.
+For example:

+	cursor currentItem.
+	cursor moveToNext.
+	cursor findItemsWhere: conditionBlock

-For the details on what you can do with cursor look at comments of ClyBrowserQueryCursor	class.
+For more details about cursor look at ClyBrowserQueryCursor comments.
+And read comments of ClyBrowserItem.

 -------------todo-----------